sonic-net/DASH/documentation/dataplane/dash-routing-actions.md

 ### Matching stage transition actions

-All matching stage transition actions supports the following parameters:
+All matching stage transition actions will support the following parameters:

 - `default_routing_type`: If no entry is found, use this routing type to route the packet.
 If `default_routing_type` is not set, the packet will be dropped by default.
 - `stage_index`: If there are multiple stage of the same stage type, use this field to specify which stage to transit to.
 The index is starting from 0 and by default 0.

 #### IP-based stage transition actions

-All IP-based stage transition actios supports the following parameters:
+All IP-based stage transition actions will support the following parameters:

 - `use_src_ip`: Use source IP in routing and mapping stages.
 - `ip_mask`: IP mask to apply before matching the entries.